nop33/si/src/content/custom-page/home.md

   title: ""
   description: ""
 header:
-  title: Supporting policy-making for future generations
+  title: Supporting policy-makers in their cooperation with future generations
-  subtitle: "Public policy is the result of the interaction of a myriad of actors representing different interests.
-We improve their cooperation with future generations."
 introSection:
   content: |
     The Simon Institute for Longterm Governance (SI) is somewhere between a research lab and a training centre, founded and